 In fact, you probably feel like you would be willing to pay any amount of money to anyone even remotely trustworthy who could help alleviate your emotional suffering.
 Everyone going through a divorce experiences this particular feeling, but it is critical to remember that divorce recovery is certain to be slow going.
 Everyone’s recovery time is different, but it is unlikely that you will resolve your concerns about your divorce in even an intensive weekend.
 As you continue through your legal separation, remember a few critical tenets that will help you remain focused.

 First, if you are experiencing emotional pain during your divorce, it only indicates growth.
-If you are strong enough to get through an uncomfortable experience rather than avoiding it, you are sure to build confidence that you need to continue through the process with fewer emotional injuries.
+If you are strong enough to get through an uncomfortable experience rather than avoiding it, you are sure to build the confidence that you need to continue through the process with fewer emotional injuries.
 Second, remember that there is no defined finish line.
 You will not wake up one day and suddenly be healed.
 Recovering from divorce is a continuing process that resists deadlines.
 Your individual recovery will take time, but be reassured that you will emerge as a more resilient person.

 Source: www.huffingtonpost.com, “Get out of the race and on the roller coaster to divorce recovery” Andra Brosh, Aug.
 20, 2013